 So, then the Chevy Tahoe returned to the shop for another two weeks.
 It had the transmission valve replaced, which is the brain of the transmission.
 Then after another three weeks, the same issues started to flare up again.

 Other drivers noticed that their Chevy Tahoe has a loud vibration that even the passengers can notice.
 When driving at low speeds, the engine also seemed to have a delay and poor acceleration.
 Other drivers experienced their Chevy Tahoe models cutting off and stalling at red lights and stop signs.

 Similar transmission issues have been reported for 2016, 2017, 2018, 2019 Yukon, Camaro, GMC Canyon, Chevy Silverado, and GMC Suburban models.
 So many problems have been reported that GM is facing a class-action lawsuit claiming that their 8L90 and 8L45 transmissions are defective.

-The investigation that includes 104 complaints has been closed.
+The investigation, which includes 104 complaints, has been closed.
 While GM offered 13 technical service bulletins related to the issue, none of the solutions seemed to work.
 The problem could be due to the torque converter causing too much friction, causing the hydraulic systems and gears to improperly function.

 These issues are hazardous as the risk of an accident or injury significantly increases as vehicles suddenly stall.
 Also, some drivers experienced shifts so hard that they thought they were hit by other vehicles.

 If this class action lawsuit finds that GM at-fault drivers will receive payment for their repair costs, cover compensation for the lost value of the vehicles, GM will be held accountable for their issues and will be forced to fix them.